 Breaking the Debt Cycle – Stop Living Month to Month

-• Use Cash.
-This doesn’t mean you always have to pay with green paper cash – especially in a day and age when debit cards are so convenient.
-The key here is not using credit cards for any purchases, even small ones.
-You need to start paying for things in your life ONLY with the money you have on hand.
-Essentially, it is the cash money you have that will help you break the debt cycle and you have to get a realistic idea of what that feels like.
-Too often, people become so accustomed to living on credit that they don’t really know what it would be like to live within their means.
+• **Use Cash.** This doesn’t mean you always have to pay with cash—especially in a world where debit cards are convenient.
+The key is to avoid using credit cards for any purchases, even small ones.
+Start paying for things only with the money you have on hand.
+This will help you understand what it truly feels like to live within your means.

-Being in debt can make you feel like you are living under water.
-Most people feel so overwhelmed that they don’t really know where to start.
-These tips will get you started and change your attitudes about money, which in the long run will help you to break the debt cycle.
+Being in debt can feel like living underwater.
+Most people feel so overwhelmed that they don’t know where to start.
+These tips will help you get started and change your attitudes about money, which will ultimately help you break the debt cycle.

 Share: